Destination Risk Register

 Sri Lanka

 Sri Lanka is a constitutional, multiparty democratic republic.
 The government is freely elected.
 Domestic observers described the last election as peaceful, technically well managed, and safe considering the COVID-19 pandemic but noted that unregulated campaign spending, abuse of state resources, and media bias affected the level playing field.
-The government took minimal steps to identify, investigate, prosecute, and punish officials who committed human rights abuses or corruption, and there was impunity for both.
+During 2023, the government of Sri Lanka released on bail dozens of suspects held under the Prevention of Terrorism Act.
+Police also issued new guidelines to respect the rights of lesbian, gay, bisexual, transgender, queer, or intersex persons and stop arrest and harassment of transgender persons.
+The government took minimal steps to identify and punish officials who may have committed human rights abuses.

 The overall score indicates that there are substantial risks of potential human rights violations in this country.
 This may also include the tourism sector.
 Relevant risks for the tourism sector are, e.g.: